-To prove this, we recall that the equi-dimensionality theorem is, as explained e.g. in [Gi], a formal consequence of Gabber-Kashiwara theorem.
-The proof of the latter theorem given, e.g. in ([Gi], p.342-345) works for any filtered algebra $\A$ such that $\gr\A$ is the coordinate ring of a {\it smooth} affine algebraic variety.
-Now, in our present situation, we have: $\gr \sH_c = \C[\h\oplus\h^*]\#W$, which is not a commutative algebra.
+To prove this, we recall that the equidimensionality theorem is, as explained e.g. in [Gi], a formal consequence of the Gabber--Kashiwara theorem.
+The proof of the latter theorem given, e.g. in \cite[p.342--345]{Gi}, works for any filtered algebra $\A$ such that $\gr\A$ is the coordinate ring of a {\it smooth} affine algebraic variety.
+Now, in our present situation, we have $\gr \sH_c = \C[\h\oplus\h^*]\#W$, which is not a commutative algebra.
 However, the formal microlocalization construction can be carried out with respect to any multiplicative set $S\sset \A\,,\, (0\not\in S),$ for any algebra $\A,$ provided the principal symbols of the elements of $S$ belong to the center of $\gr\A$, see ([Gi], footnote on p.
 337).
-In our case we have a central subalgebra: $\C[\h\oplus\h^*]^W \sset \gr \sH_c.$ Furthermore, the algebra $\gr \sH_c$ has {\it finite} homological dimension, as a cross-product of the polynomial algebra $\C[\h\oplus\h^*]$ with a finite group.
-Going through the proof of Gabber-Kashiwara theorem given in ([Gi], pp. 342--345) one sees that the finiteness of homological dimension of $\sH_c,$ plus the existence of the formal microlocalization with respect to elements whose symbols belong to $\C[\h\oplus\h^*]^W\ssminus\{0\}$, is enough to conclude that the proof of Gabber-Kashiwara theorem applies to the algebra $\sH_c$ as well.
+In our case we have a central subalgebra $\C[\h\oplus\h^*]^W \sset \gr \sH_c.$ Furthermore, the algebra $\gr \sH_c$ has {\it finite} homological dimension, as a cross-product of the polynomial algebra $\C[\h\oplus\h^*]$ with a finite group.
+Going through the proof of the Gabber--Kashiwara theorem given in ([Gi], pp. 342--345) one sees that the finiteness of homological dimension of $\sH_c,$ plus the existence of the formal microlocalization with respect to elements whose symbols belong to $\C[\h\oplus\h^*]^W\ssminus\{0\}$, is enough to conclude that the proof of the Gabber--Kashiwara theorem applies to the algebra $\sH_c$ as well.
 This implies Proposition \ref{equi}.

 From Proposition \ref{equi} we deduce that all irreducible components of the variety $\La=\gsup M$ have the same dimension, which is equal to $\dim \h^G$.
 But then the inclusion in \eqref{pf1} forces each irreducible component to be a $W$-translate of $\h^G$, and Theorem \ref{levi} follows.